 Please follow the instructions listed in the notice, to ensure that all future boxes meet or exceed our Acceptance Criteria.

-Do sellers receive notice of possible box warnings and suspension?
+Do sellers receive notice of rejections and fees?

 Yes.
 Sellers will be sent notifications of any excessive rejections and subsequent fees.